freewarefocus/py400kb/README.md

 - Command-line overrides for all device parameters
 - The raw keyboard & mouse inputs are shown in the terminal window (K: 00 00 00 00 00 00 00 00 or M: 00 00 00 00).
 NOTE: This output can be hidden with the --hide-events command line option
 - The --record-macro {filename} and --play-macro {filename} allows you to record a keyboard & mouse session and then play it back exactly as it occured once again
+- Should support all pi4 and pi5 models, although you will need to pass in the exact settings for your keyboard & mouse (using the keyboard/mouse VID, PID and DEV command line options)

 ## Requirements

 - Python 3.6 or later
 - Root access (required for USB gadget and device grabbing)
 - Raspberry Pi with USB gadget mode support (Pi 400, Pi 500 & Pi 500+)
-- The ONLY port the Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
+- The ONLY port the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
   Since the destination PC's USB ports can't provide enough power to run a Pi400, *you will need a USB C power & data splitter*.

   I used this model from Amazon although I an sure several other could work and are available from other retailers.
 Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.